mfucci/node-matter/README.md

 [![license](https://img.shields.io/badge/license-Apache2-green.svg?style=flat)](https://raw.githubusercontent.com/mfucci/node-matter/master/LICENSE)

+## THIS REPOSITORY HAS BEEN MOVED!!

+> We decided to join forces with the official Project CHIP as main home for the Matter standard!
+Because of this node-matter will be suspended and moved into https://github.com/project-chip/matter.js !
+Please follow the new repository for updates!

+> This repository will stay for reference, but we will remove the code and a new package "matter-node.js" will be deployed to npm initially soon.
+The instructions on how to close and use matter.js from Gitub are a but different, please refer to this README.
+> The last status of this Repo with last working codebase is https://github.com/mfucci/node-matter/tree/be78234cdd4888d794493281428163cfc8e40770
+> We will also update documentation and try to move the discussions or such over as soon as we know what's possible.

+> Please do not do any new code contributions to this project, but direct it to the new home!

+## THIS REPOSITORY HAS BEEN MOVED!!

 Matter protocol for node.js with no native dependencies (and very limited dependencies).

 > This package requires Node 16+ for the required Crypto primitives